MichaelHenry32/YieldTokenHelpers/README.md

 In-Progress and as-of-yet untested code but:

-This smart contract aims to wrap Fraxlend and allow for the easy usage of sfrxUSD Fraxlend asset pairs.
+This smart contract aims to wrap Fraxlend and allow for the easy usage of sfrxUSD Fraxlend asset pairs for lenders.
-To ensure ease-of-use and UI upgradeability, these contracts will expose the exact same IFraxlendPair interface, although it should be noted that permissioned methods and borrow write methods will not work.

 To deploy all contracts to your local anvil node: